TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 #### Examples of clean cherry-pick patterns
 A cherry-pick will be approved if:
-1. Only one revision uploaded;
+1. The current revision doesn't make any file changes compared with the initial revision;
 2. It is within the configured `time_window` in the config;
 3. It is cherry-picked after the original CL has been merged;
 4. None of the modified files is in the `excluded_paths`;